objektwerks/pekko/README.md

 Pekko
 -----
->Pekko feature tests using Swing and Scala 3.
+>Pekko feature tests using Swing, JFreeChart and Scala 3.

 Note
 ----